ameba23/lowtechnetwork/docs/tech_open_source.md

 * [tldr (too long, didnt read)](https://github.com/tldr-pages/tldr) A collection of simplified and community-driven man pages

 ## window managers
 * [i3](http://i3wm.org/) - great tiling window manager.  tiling window managers allow more keyboard rather than mouse control.
 If you find yourself rarly using the mouse and using keyboard shortcuts to switch windows (eg: Alt+Tab) its time to switch to a tiliing window manager.  once you get used to it is difficult to imagine ever going back to floating windows.  i3 has good support for multi-monitor systems.
 [Configuring i3](http://blog.tunnelshade.in/2014/05/making-i3-beautiful.html) [i3status: Generates status bar to use with i3bar, dzen2 or xmobar ](https://github.com/Gravemind/i3status)
-* [dwm] another great tiling window manager.  very lightweight.
+* [dwm] from suckless.org another great tiling window manager.  very lightweight.
 * [Openbox](http://openbox.org/) a basic floating window manager - you can install additional features yourself, making it very customisable but not working well straight out of the box.
 You will probably need